alberttrann/aioconquer/WEEK3.md

 <img width="1919" height="1094" alt="image" src="https://github.com/user-attachments/assets/0c3b3dc4-1c4d-436f-9b34-10bd77f7dfa1" />

-**Conclusion:** Your observation was spot on.
-It highlights that understanding the *limitations* of an algorithm is just as important as knowing how to use it.
+**Conclusion:** This highlights that understanding the *limitations* of an algorithm is just as important as knowing how to use it.
 Global histogram equalization is a powerful but blunt tool, and recognizing when it fails leads us directly to more sophisticated and effective techniques like CLAHE.

 #### A Manual Walkthrough